osohq/oso/docs/more/internals.rst

 oso is supported in :doc:`a number of languages </using/libraries/index>`, but the `core of oso <https://github.com/osohq/oso>`_ is written in Rust, with bindings for each specific language.

-The core of oso is an implementation of the **Polar language**.
+The core of oso underpinned by the **Polar language**.
 This handles parsing policy files, and executing queries in the form of a virtual machine. oso was designed from the outset to be able to be natively embedded in different languages.
 It exposes a foreign function interface (FFI) to allow the calling